-IMPORTANT: I’ve now upgraded to P3Dv5 but, sadly, did not have room on my system to retain my old P3Dv4.5.
-This means I can no longer develop or test PTA or Tomatoshade presets, as neither have been updated for P3Dv5.
+IMPORTANT: I’ve now upgraded to P3Dv5 HF2 but (sadly) did not have room on my system to retain my old P3Dv4.5.
+This means I can no longer develop or test new PTA or Tomatoshade presets, as neither have been updated for P3Dv5.
 Anyone that has updated to P3Dv4.5 Hotfix3 should try using the latest/last presets available here and use them as a starting point.
 P3D lighting/shading doesn’t change that much between versions, so you should be roughly in the same ball park.

 - All times of the day.